-Disaster/Emergency events that may require expedited substantial amendments
+Disaster/Emergency Events that may Require Expedited Substantial Amendments

 It may be necessary to expedite substantial amendments to the Consolidated Plan in the event of a declared disaster or emergency.
-There are three types of disasters/emergency events that may necessitate an expedited substantial amendment including (1) Man-Made-disasters, (2) Natural disasters, and (3) Terrorism.
-Man-made disasters can include chemical spills, mass rioting, power outages, dam failure, plant explosions, etc. Natural disasters can include earthquakes, tsunamis, hurricanes, tornadoes, wild fires, flooding and public health issues such as wide-spread disease such as the recent coronavirus disease 2019 (COVID-19).
-Terrorism events include bomb threats, biochemical attacks like the spread of anthrax, or cyber-attacks like hacking, phishing, and virus distribution, etc.
+There are three (3) types of disasters/emergency events that may necessitate an expedited substantial amendment including:

+- 1. Man-made disasters: examples include chemical spills, mass rioting, power outages, dam failure, plant explosions, etc. - 2.
+Natural disasters: examples include earthquakes, tsunamis, hurricanes, tornadoes, wildfires, flooding, and public health issues (such as COVID-19) - 3.
+Terrorism: examples include bomb threats, biochemical attacks like the spread of anthrax, or cyber-attacks like hacking, phishing, and virus distribution, etc.

 These expedited substantial amendments may include funding new activities and/or the reprogramming of funds including canceling activities to meet needs resulting from a declared disaster or emergency.
-Therefore, the LACDA and/or participating cities may utilize CDBG, HOME, or ESG funds to meet these needs with a 5-day public comment period instead of a 30-day public comment period, which is otherwise required for substantial amendments.
-For CDBG funding under FY 2019-2020, FY 2020-2021, and the Coronavirus Aid, Relief, and Economic Security Act or CARES Act, the LACDA and participating cities may provide a 5-day notice of a proposed off-cycle change beginning April 8, 2020 as allowed under a HUD waiver.
-Special ESG funding under the CARES Act referred to as ESG-CV to address the COVID-19 pandemic do not apply to citizen participation requirements that would otherwise apply to ESG funds; however, the County will publish how the ESG-CV funding has or will be used on the LACDA website at www.lacda.org.
+Therefore, the LACDA and/or participating cities may utilize CDBG, HOME, or ESG funds to meet these needs with a five (5) day public comment period instead of a 30-day public comment period, if a waiver is approved by HUD for a shorter public review period to help expedite assistance.

+NOTE: For CDBG funding under FY 2019-2020, FY 2020-2021, and the Coronavirus Aid, Relief, and Economic Security Act or CARES Act, the LACDA and participating cities may provide a five (5) day notice of a proposed off-cycle change beginning April 8, 2020, as allowed under the HUD waiver, "Availability of Waivers of Community Planning and Development (CPD) Grant Program and Consolidated Plan Requirements to Prevent the Spread of COVID-19 and Mitigate Economic Impacts Caused by COVID-19."
+This waiver only applies to FY 2020 funds.

 With respect to a declared disaster, the LACDA and/or participating cities may elect to use CDBG, HOME, or ESG funds to address needs not provided for by the Federal Emergency Management Agency (FEMA) and the Small Business Administration (SBA), or other disaster relief efforts.
-Funding for disaster relief may not duplicate other efforts undertaken by federal or local sources unless allowed by the federal government.
-Potential eligible uses of funds are those that are included in this Citizen Participation Plan, the Consolidated Plan, or any other CDBG, HOME, or ESG eligible use.
-HUD may provide new guidance on eligible uses in which the County will comply with and may utilize as well.
+Funding for disaster relief may not duplicate other efforts already undertaken by federal or local sources, unless allowed by the federal government.
+Potential eligible uses of funds are those that are included in this Community Participation Plan, the Consolidated Plan, or any other CDBG, HOME, or ESG eligible use.
+HUD may provide new guidance on eligible uses or waivers for alternate protocols which the LACDA will comply with and may utilize as well.

-All eligible CDBG activities, including those to address declared disasters or emergencies, must meet one of three national objectives which are: (1) Benefit to low- and moderate-income (LMI) persons; (2) Aid in the prevention of slums or blight; and (3) Meet a need having a particular urgency (referred to urgent need).
-The LACDA may carryout eligible CDBG activities to meet needs resulting from declared disasters or emergencies under any one of the three national objectives.
+All eligible CDBG activities, including those that address declared disasters or emergencies, must meet one (1) of three (3) national objectives which are:

+- 1. To benefit low- and moderate-income (LMI) persons - 2.
+Aid in the prevention of slums or blight - 3.
+Meet a need having a particular urgency (referred to as urgent need)